sa-hubcity/hugo-second-brain-theme/content/Is SA right for me?/_index.md

 toc: false
 ---

-The SA Pamphlet, [To the Newcomer](https://www.sa.org/w/wp-content/uploads/newcomer.pdf), offers some questions to think about for those who wonder about seeking help for their lust, pornography, and sex addictions.
+The SA Pamphlet, [To the Newcomer](https://www.sa.org/w/wp-content/uploads/newcomer.pdf), offers some questions to think about for those who wonder about seeking help for their problems with lust, pornography, and sex.

 * Have you thought of getting help for your sexual thinking or behavior, or have others suggested that you do so?